From tax reference to TIN

 These instalment rate notices will be printed and sent by post separately as each unique TIN is classed as ‘personal data’ for data protection purposes.

 If you're employed

-Employers will continue to use Tax Reference Numbers until 2020, when online tax filing is introduced.
-The slip at the bottom of your instalment rate notice still has your Tax Reference Number for you to hand to your employer.
+Employers will use the TIN from January 2022.
+The slip at the bottom of your instalment rate notice will have your TIN included so you can hand this your employer.

 Paying your tax bill

 If you want to make an Automatic Telephone Payment (ATP), you will need to use your TIN.
-If you want to make a payment using another method, you can use either your TIN or existing Tax Reference Number.
+If you want to make a payment using another method, you can use either your TIN or your old Tax Reference Number.

 Companies and other entities

 All organisations and other bodies will also be assigned a TIN.
 This will start to appear on correspondence, but you will still need your old tax reference to file company returns online with TOOS or if you're an employer sending in online employer returns.